The Birds (film): Development

+Writing

 Hunter began working on the screenplay in September 1961.
 He and Hitchcock developed the story, suggesting foundations such as the townspeople having a guilty secret to hide, and the birds an instrument of punishment.
 He suggested that the film begin using some elements borrowed from the screwball comedy genre, then have it evolve into "stark terror".
 This appealed to Hitchcock, according to the writer, because it conformed to his love of suspense: the title and the publicity would have already informed the audience that birds attack, but they do not know when.
 The initial humor followed by horror would turn the suspense into shock.
 At first, Hunter wanted the protagonist to be a school teacher, but this ended up being the basis for Annie Hayworth's character instead.
-Hunter organised his scripts by shots instead of scenes, although this did not affect the final film.
+Hunter organized his scripts by shots instead of scenes, although this did not affect the final film.

 Hitchcock solicited comments from several people regarding the first draft of Hunter's screenplay.
 Consolidating their criticisms, Hitchcock wrote to Hunter, suggesting that the script (particularly the first part) was too long, contained insufficient characterization in the two leads, and that some scenes lacked drama and audience interest.
 Hitchcock, at later stages, consulted with his friends, Hume Cronyn (whose wife Jessica Tandy was playing Lydia), and V. S. Pritchett, who both offered lengthy reflections on the work.
 This is something that Hunter found difficult.
 Hitchcock cut the last 10 pages of the screenplay, although some sources say possibly more, in order to create a more ambiguous ending.
 Originally, he wanted the film to end without a "The End" card, but he was forced to include one before the film's full release.